CLCStriders/striders/pages/membership.md

 In line with England Athletics registration, our membership is renewable annually on 1st April.

-The 2020/21 membership fees are:
+The 2021/22 membership fees are:

 - Full year membership - £28 &#x00B9;
-- Half year membership - £22 &#x00B9; (from 1st October)
+- Half year membership - £22 &#x00B9; (available from 1st October)
 - Second claim membership - £13 &#x00B2;

   &#x00B9; Includes the £15 England Athletics registration fee.